 What are High Cost Community Support Payments (HCCPS)?

-The earlier 'Build & Grow' payments, from a subsidy perspective, ended on 30 June 2020.
-However, the AHO’s ongoing commitment to supporting the Aboriginal Sector has not changed and “Transition Support Payments” were bought into place while the AHO worked in partnership with ACHIA and NSWALC to design a new model to support high costs relating to the provision of Aboriginal social housing.
+Our earlier ‘Build & Grow’ subsidy payments model ended on 30 June 2020.
+However, the AHO’s ongoing commitment to supporting the Aboriginal Sector has not changed and ‘Transition Support Payments’ were brought into place while the AHO worked in partnership with ACHIA and NSWALC to design a new model to support high costs relating to the provision of Aboriginal social housing.

-The old model for distributing subsidies worked on averages and did not factor in CPI increases to costs.
+The old model for distributing subsidies worked on averages across all portfolios and did not factor in any increased costs due to the rise in the CPI.

-The new model the AHO is building with the Sector provides payments based on a rolling 3-year average for an individual portfolio.
+The new model the AHO is building with the Sector provides payments based on a rolling 3-year average for an individual portfolio with adjustments for any increased costs where required.

 PHASE 1 — FY 21/22